GioBo/py-prof/README.md

   - hit `RET` on a row and `py-prof` will try to open the file the line is referring to (this feature is still *experimental*, it is not guaranteed to work always).

-*NB*: if there's not an inferior `python` process going on, instead of the table you'll get a message warning you.
+*NB*: if there's not an inferior `python` process going on, instead of the table you'll get a warning message.